 How to treat minor hand cuts and use cut finger first aid

 You can usually stop bleeding from minor cuts on your hands and fingers by applying direct pressure.
 When it stops bleeding, clean the cut with soap and water, remove any debris, then apply antibiotic cream and a bandage.
-For painful cuts, you can also take over-the-counter pain medication such as acetaminophen.
+For painful cuts, you can also take over-the-counter pain medication such as acetaminophen to help with the pain.

 How to treat a deep cut on your hand or finger

 If your cut is deep, and causing pain in your hand, you should see a doctor right away.
-Do what you can to stop the bleeding, and then head to urgent care.
+Do what you can to stop the bleeding, and then head to an orthopedic urgent care, traditional urgent care or the emergency room.

 When to go to urgent care for hand cuts